Cetacean stranding: Species

 Every year, up to 2,000 animals beach themselves.
 Although the majority of strandings result in death, they pose no threat to any species as a whole.
 Only about ten cetacean species frequently display mass beachings, with ten more rarely doing so.

 All frequently involved species are toothed whales (Odontoceti), rather than baleen whales (Mysticeti).
 These species share some characteristics which may explain why they beach.

 Body size does not normally affect the frequency, but both the animals' normal habitat and social organization do appear to influence their chances of coming ashore in large numbers.
 Odontocetes that normally inhabit deep waters and live in large, tightly knit groups are the most susceptible.
-This includes the sperm whale, oceanic dolphins, usually pilot and Orcas, and a few beaked whale species.
+This includes the sperm whale, oceanic dolphins, pilot whales and orcas, and a few beaked whale species.
 The most common species to strand in the United Kingdom is the harbour porpoise; the common dolphin (Delphinus delphis) is second-most common, and after that long-finned pilot whales (Globicephala melas).

 Solitary species naturally do not strand en masse.
 Cetaceans that spend most of their time in shallow, coastal waters almost never mass strand.